 The New Student Book Experience (NSBE), initiated by Dr. Hrabowski, is unique in that the book selected each year

-- provides students with an opportunity to participate in an essay contest…the top three essays receive monetary awards and are recognized on the OUE website.
+provides students with an opportunity to participate in an essay contest…the top three essays receive monetary awards and are recognized on the AETP website.
 Plan to participate!

 Transfer Seminars (TRS) are unique in that they

 focus on information transfer students told us they needed.